nuxt-community/dotenv-module/README.md

 ## Features

-The module loads variables from your .env file directly into your nuxt.js application.
+The module loads variables from your .env file directly into your nuxt.js application `context` and `process.env`.

 ## Setup
 - Add `nuxtjs-dotenv-module` dependency using yarn or npm to your project